 9. Shin splints: Just like the elbow joins three bones, the knee joint has femur at the top (thigh), tibia and fibula below, with patella covering this joint like a roof.
 The term “shin splints” refers to pain along the inner edge of the shinbone (tibia).
 Runners, dancers and military recruits are at high risk for having shin splint pain.
 Be sure to rest, apply ice and topical painkillers for relief.

-These are the top nine sport injuries, remember to always stretch prior to doing any strenuous physical activity, wear the right gear, and play safe!
+These are the top nine sports injuries, remember to always stretch prior to doing any strenuous physical activity, wear the right gear, and play safe!